Key takeaways

 Curating Content for Asynchronous Sales

 In the world of asynchronous sales, having the right curation tools can make all the difference.
 That's where trumpet steps in.
-Trumpet consolidates all relevant materials into a digital sales room (or Pods), simplifying the sales process and making it easier for buyers to stay organized and informed.
+Trumpet consolidates all relevant materials into a digital sales room (or Pods), simplifying the sales process and making it easier for buyers to stay organised and informed.

 Trumpet's Pods provide a seamless experience for your buyers.
-Sales reps can create a hyper-personalized microsites for each prospect, equipped with all the sales collateral and information they need to convince their decision-makers to buy.
+Sales reps can create a hyper-personalised microsites for each prospect, equipped with all the sales collateral and information they need to convince their decision-makers to buy.

 Tips for Selling Asynchronously